Kendra Sunderland

 Kendra Jane Sunderland (born June 16, 1995) is an American model and pornographic film actress.
-She became known as "Library Girl" after a webcam video featuring an amateur performance in the Oregon State University student library went viral in 2015.
+She became known as Library Girl after a webcam video featuring an amateur performance in the Oregon State University student library went viral in 2015.
 In 2020, she signed a contract with the pornographic production company Brazzers.

 Early life

-Sunderland graduated from West Salem High School, where she excelled academically.
-She planned to become a counselor or an accountant, but eventually lost interest in doing traditional office jobs.
-During college she worked at a diner in Lebanon, Oregon.
+Sunderland planned to become a counselor or an accountant, but eventually lost interest in doing traditional office jobs.
+During college, she worked at a diner in Lebanon, Oregon.